sughoshdeshpande7/Time_Series_Forecasting/Microsoft_Stock_Trend_Prediction/README.md

 ## Data Analysis
 *	Dropped Adj Close column
+*	Dropped the original row indics and replaced it with integer indices
 *	Plotted graph for closing price of stocks
 *	Calculated the moving average (unweighted mean) of stocks for 100 and 200 days using the pandas rolling function
 *	Visualized the trend chart of the moving averages